 Facing Fears of Inadequacy and Self-Doubt

-When you think of your greatest achievements to date, do you feel proud of what you've accomplished?
+Think of your greatest achievements.
+Do you feel proud of what you've accomplished?
 Or do you feel like a fraud?

 Does each raise, promotion or accolade bring joy?
-Or is it accompanied by the dread that, one day, your cover will be blown, and everyone will find out that you just got lucky, and arrived where you are by mistake?
+Or is it accompanied by the dread that, one day, your cover will be blown, and everyone will find out that you just got lucky?

 If you experience feelings of inadequacy and self-doubt, you may be surprised to learn that you are in great company.
 Impostor Syndrome is typically associated with high achievers.
-The more specialized you become in a particular subject, the more aware you will be of the gaps in your knowledge.
-Likewise, the more successful you are, the more impressive your peers are likely to be.
+So, if you feel like a fraud, the chances are that you're more capable than you think.
+Real frauds don't worry about this!

 What Is Impostor Syndrome?